ArgonDesign/acov/README.md

 the signal equal to zero and equal to one.
 For a signal of width W, specifying `cover bits` gives `2 * W` bins.

-If you have two different instances of a module in your design and bind to them as suggested earlier in the document, you may have a problem because you expect different coverage points for the different instances.
-To support this, `match_scopes "foo"` means we will only collect coverage for this record if the instance scope contains the substring "foo".

 ### Groups

 To specify a cross of multiple signals, use the `group` keyword.
 For